The Munich Quantum Software Stack: Connecting End Users, Integrating Diverse Quantum Technologies, Accelerating HPC: Individual Components of the Software Stack

 In addition to supporting the Python-based frameworks that are prominent in quantum computing, the MQSS offers programming models tailored to HPC environments, such as the Quantum Programming Interface (QPI;~\cite{kayaQPIProgrammingInterface2024}), enabling a more natural integration into native HPC languages, like C and C++, for developers accustomed to that ecosystem.

 By supporting multiple adapters, the MQSS also enables users to take advantage of the distinctive strengths and specialized features offered by different libraries, thereby expanding the capabilities available to them.
-For links and documentation to the available adapters, see: \begin{itemize} \item[\faBook] \url{https://munich-quantum-software-stack.github.io/MQSS-Interfaces/} \end{itemize}
+For links and documentation to the available adapters, see: \begin{itemize} \item[\faBook] {\href{https://munich-quantum-software-stack.github.io/MQSS-Interfaces/} {https://munich-quantum-software-stack.github.io/ MQSS-Interfaces}} \end{itemize}